Click on a name below to view more information.

 In 1984, Pastor Stockard went to Providence Baptist Church in Riverview, FL (Tampa area) to serve as the Administrator of Providence Christian School.
 In 1999, he assumed the role of Administrative Pastor at Providence.
 He served at Providence for twenty-five years, thirteen of those alongside Pastor Monroe.

 Linda grew up in Massachusetts and received a degree in Religious Education from Glen Cove Bible College in Maine (now known as New England Bible College).
 She taught kindergarten at Pensacola Christian School for five years.
-She and Pastor Stockard were married in 1982 and have been serving together in ministry for the past thirty years.
+She and Pastor Stockard were married in 1982 and have been serving together in ministry for the past thirty-four years.
 For many of those years, Linda taught first and second grades in Christian schools in both Texas and Florida.
 She currently teaches part-time at Hidden Treasure Christian School.

 They have been blessed with three children: Melissa, David and Angela.
 All three are graduates of Bob Jones University and are all married.
 Melissa married George Myers in 2009 and resides in Danville, IL.
 David married Ashli Morgan in 2010 and they live in Greer, SC.
 Angela married Nate Black in August 2014 and they live in Raleigh, NC.